tnakatani/cs6601_assignment_2/README.md

 ### The Game

  The rules of Isolation game are simple.In our version, there are two players and one game piece.
-Two players take turn placing the game piece on different squares of a 7-by-7 grid.
+Two players take turns placing the game piece on different squares of a 7-by-7 grid.
 At the beginning of the game, first player places the piece on any unoccupied square.
 From that point on, the piece move like a Queen in chess (any number of squares vertically, horizontally, or diagonally).
 The square that was previously occupying is blocked and cannot be moved for remainder of the game.
 The queen can’t move through the blocked portion of the board.
 The first player who is unable to move loses.

 ### The Files